Report a Claim

 - Report your claim anytime to Travelers online or by calling 1.800.Claim33.
 The sooner you report, the sooner we can help.

 - When making any necessary temporary repairs to protect your vessel from further damage, be sure to always save your receipts.
 Your Travelers claim professional may ask you to provide them for reimbursement purposes.

-- If your watercraft has sustained any type of extensive damage, do not go back inside until cleared to do so by emergency personnel or town officials, even if you have had a minor incident affecting only a small portion of your vessel.
+- Do not go back inside your watercraft until cleared to do so by emergency personnel or town officials, even if you have had a minor incident affecting only a small portion of your vessel.

 I just reported my boat or yacht insurance claim.
 What can I expect to happen next?

-Your Travelers Claim professional will be contacting you shortly to walk you through the claim process, evaluate coverage, and assess the damages to your watercraft or other personal property.
+Your Travelers Claim professional will contact you shortly to walk you through the claim process, evaluate your coverage, and assess the damage to your watercraft or other personal property.
 We want to resolve your claim as quickly as possible.
-If you have questions or concerns at any point during the claim process, contact your Travelers claim professional directly.
+If you have questions or concerns at any point during the claim process, contact your Travelers Claim professional directly.